sanjayramavarapu/OCD_Patient_Analysis/README.md

 # OCD_Patient_Analysis
-Prediction of severity of OCD by analysing symptoms
+A mental health tool that predicts the severity of OCD by analyzing user-reported symptoms for timely and personalized insights. 🧠📊